harshanalla/100-days-of-code/log.md

 ### Day 4: January 12, Sunday

 **Today's Progress**: Intiated the facial recognition project.
 Today was primarily spent on setting up my environment and playing around with opencv.
+My code can now identify a face staring right at the camera, I need to mess around with the sensitivity.
 I am excited for tomorrow.
 Hopefull my repo works.

 **Thoughts**: First time that I'm looking forward to the next day.
 **Link(s)**: https://github.com/harshanalla/facial_recognition